U.S. calls on world to 'pick a side' on Venezuela; Europeans set to recognize Guaido

 'FULL SUPPORT'

-Maduro cruised to re-election last May amid low turnout and allegations of vote buying by the government.
+Maduro cruised to re-election last May.
+The opposition largely boycotted the vote after its senior leaders were blocked from taking part.
+Critics accused the government of vote buying.
 The domestic opposition, the United States and right-leaning Latin American governments declined to recognize the result of the ballot.

 Venezuelan opposition sympathizers had been urging Guaido to assume the presidency since Maduro was inaugurated for a second term on Jan.
 10. Hundreds of thousands took to the streets in Caracas earlier this week, calling on Maduro to step down.